 Residencies can run from between two weeks and six months, and the length of stay should match the scope of the project.

 As well as receiving accommodation in their own treehouse, residents will be paid a monthly allowance of 1200 Swiss Francs (approximately US$1200).
 Travel expenses will also be covered by the foundation and daily breakfasts and lunches are provided.
 Residents can also participate in cultural activities organised by the Foundation.

 There are no age or nationality restrictions.
 Applications will be assessed on three criteria:

 - whether or not the duration of the stay matches the scope of the project.

-Applications from new writers will be assessed based on the quality of the project and the motivation they are able to convey in their application.
+Applications from new writers are welcomed and will be assessed based on the quality of the project and the motivation they are able to convey in their application.

-For further information and to apply visit the The Jan Michalski Foundation website.
+For further information and to apply visit The Jan Michalski Foundation website.

 For more opportunities, see our guide to Writers Residencies in 2019.